hearmeneigh/fchat-rising/README.md

     *    Search results can be filtered by species
     *    Search results can be filtered by body type
     *    Last 15 searches are stored and can be accessed from the 'Character search' dialog
+*   Smart Filters
+    *    Filter out ads, channel posts, and PMs from characters based on filters such as age or kink preferences
+    *    Auto-respond to PMs with a 'no thanks' when character profile matches with your smart filters
 *   Character Status Message
     *    Last 10 status messages are stored and can be accessed from the 'Set status' dialog
 *   General